Origami Workshop for KSGG Members: Making Origami Rabbits

 * Kanafan Station: This is a room on the 2nd floor of Kanagawa Kenmin Center.
 It can be used by foreign students studying in Japan and the group members who support them.

-** Origami Team in KSGG Introduction to Japanese Culture Group started an origami workshop once in a year about ten years ago.
-The senior members of this Origami Team taught origami to their junior members so that they can teach origami to the other KSGG members and foreigners.
+** Origami Team in KSGG Introduction to Japanese Culture Group started an origami workshop once a year for about ten years.
+Senior members of this Origami Team taught origami to their junior members so that they can teach origami to the other KSGG members and foreigners.
 The technique of origami has been succeeded in the team as just described.